 Stock-based compensation for all employee stock-based awards, including restricted stock units, restricted stock and options to purchase common stock, is measured at fair value on the date of grant and recognized over the service period.
-Prior to the Company's Initial Public Offering ("IPO"), the fair value of the Company's common stock was determined by its Board of Directors.

 The fair value of restricted stock units and restricted stock are estimated on the date of grant based on the fair value of the Company's common stock.
 The fair value of employee stock options is estimated on the date of grant using a Black-Scholes option-pricing model.